AllenDowney/Portfolio/narrative18.md

 classes and books are on GitHub, where anyone can copy, modify, and make corrections and contributions.

-Because they are freely available, my books are used in classes all over the world.
-Schools using my books that I have heard about since my last report include Lulea Technical University in Sweden, McGill University in Canada, the University of Puerto Rico, Tecnológico de Monterrey in Mexico, Habib University in Pakistan, Khon Kaen University in Thailand, Sri Sivasubramaniya Nadar College of Engineering in India, and Shri Madhwa Vadiraja Institute of Technology and Management in India.
+Because my books are freely available, they are used in classes all over the world.
+Since my last report, I have heard from people using them at Lulea Technical University in Sweden, McGill University in Canada, the University of Puerto Rico, Tecnológico de Monterrey in Mexico, Habib University in Pakistan, Khon Kaen University in Thailand, and Sri Sivasubramaniya Nadar College of Engineering in India.

-In all of my projects, I “release early and release often”, getting constant feedback from readers and inviting collaboration.
+In all of my projects, I “release early and release often”, getting feedback from readers and inviting collaboration.
 Following the principles of Open Science, I publish data and code along with research results, allowing others to reproduce and modify my analysis.
 And I don't publish in venues that do not make papers and supporting materials